 Working together to foster healthy communities through disease prevention & control, health promotion, environmental protection and emergency preparedness & response.
 The District serves the cities and counties of Dinwiddie, Emporia, Greensville, Hopewell, Petersburg, Prince George, Surry and Sussex.

 ACES Summit June 1-3, 2017

-The Crater Health District will host “Beyond ACEs: Building Community Resistance” summit on June 1-3, 2017.
+The Crater Health District will host “Beyond ACEs: Building Community Resilience” summit on June 1-3, 2017.
 Childhood experiences, both positive and negative, have a tremendous impact on future violence, victimization and perpetration, and lifelong health and opportunity.
 Thus, early experiences are an important public health issue.
 Much of the foundational research in this area has been referred to as Adverse Childhood Experiences (ACEs).